 Tim Ho Wan

-Famously the world’s cheapest Michelin-starred restaurant, Tim Ho Wan is perfect if you’re after dim sum that’s made with precision and served in a flash.
+Famously the world’s cheapest Michelin-starred restaurant, Tim Ho Wan is perfect if you’re after dim sum in Hong Kong that’s made with precision and served in a flash.
 The baked barbecued-pork bun – crunchy on the outside, with a moreish melange of sweet and savoury barbecued pork within – is often imitated but rarely equalled, especially not at this price.
 There are several branches of Tim Ho Wan around town, including a handy one above Hong Kong Station, which is on the Airport Express line, but the Sham Shui Po branch is the oldest.

 9-11 Fuk Wing Street, Sham Shui Po; +852 2788 1226